Simhyeon/gcalc/README.md

 Gcalc is a game probability calculator.

-Gcalc is not merely a gacha simulator but more of a generic probability calculator.
+Gcalc is not a gacha simulator but more of a generic probability calculator.
+Consequently gcalc's goal is not about getting a percentage from given try counts, but calculate expected effects of the "tries".
+Such expectation can be used to decide how many tries should be given to users, assess the economical effect that game events might occur and so on and so forth.

 ## Usage